stakater/kubestackplus-docs/content/managed-addons/argocd/for-administrators/installation.md

-## Updates

-## Installation
+# Installation

 ArgoCD is installed as part of Gitops Operator Dominator chart from saap-addons repository, along with other  managed-addons owned by Team Dominator.

 ### Installing Openshift Gitops Operator Chart

 ArgoCD can be installed seamlessly in your Red Hat OpenShift environment through the Red Hat OpenShift GitOps Operator.
 This operator simplifies the installation process by providing a standardized way to manage GitOps tooling, including ArgoCD.

 Redhat Openshift Gitops Operator chart is available in [saap-addons repository](https://github.com/stakater-ab/saap-addons/tree/main/rh-openshift-gitops-operator).
 By installing the Helm chart, you can quickly set up ArgoCD with default configurations and settings.

 During the installation process, a subscription is created to install the GitOps Operator.
 This subscription ensures that you have access to the latest version of the operator and can receive updates and bug fixes seamlessly.
 The operator is responsible for managing the ArgoCD deployment and keeping it up to date.